API Testing Tool Katalon Studio Review:

 You can choose one of these four REST methods for the request: GET, POST, PUT, and DELETE.

-The method should match the request URL.
+The method should match the requested URL.
 In the example below, we use the GET method to get information of an existing ticket by the ID in JIRA.

 #2) Request URL